mynl/aggregate/doc/2_user_guides/2_x_cat.rst

 He models the impact of climate change on PMLs by assuming the frequency of each category is perturbed using a lognormal with mean and standard deviation given by the last two columns of the above table.
 He assumes that the perturbations across categories are comonotonic.
 In actuarial terms, he is using comonotonic frequency mixing variables, to create a mixed compound Poisson.

-We can create a similar effect using ``aggregate`` first by adjusting the baseline event frequencies by the ``Freq Chg`` column and then by applying mixing across all events together (resulting in comonotonic perturbations).
+We can create a similar effect using ``aggregate`` first by adjusting the baseline event frequencies by the ``Freq Chg`` column and then by applying shared mixing across all events together (resulting in comonotonic perturbations).
 We select a mix CV equal to Jewson's estimate for Category 4 events.
 The categories are similar --- in light of the overall uncertainty of the analysis.

 .. ipython:: python
     :okwarning: